Russia’s Ozon 2021 results show growing orders

 Russian e-commerce major Ozon has published its results for the Financial Year 2021.
 With order numbers and revenue up, the figures indicate that the company is set to continue gaining market share in 2022 in spite of the logistical difficulties posed by sanctions against Russia.
 Ozon also announced that talks with bondholders are underway with the hope of re-structuring obligations.

-The standout figures include 223.3m orders in the FY21, which represents a 202% year-on-year growth, and full-year Gross Merchandise Value (GMV) of 448bn rubles (around $6.7bn).
+The standout figures include 223.3mn orders in FY21, which represents a 202% year-on-year growth, and full-year gross merchandise value (GMV) of RUB448bn (around $6.7bn).
 GMV is the total value of orders processed through Ozon and revenue from services to buyers and sellers on the platform.

-Ozon saw a surge in sales during the pandemic, with the proportion of orders outside of Moscow increasing sharply.
+Ozon saw a surge in sales during the pandemic, with the proportion of orders outside Moscow increasing sharply.
 It has since been investing heavily in expanding infrastructure beyond the capital, including new fulfilment centres and delivery services.
 The company also began cross-border ventures with Belarus and Kazakhstan in 2021.

-In the first half of the Financial Year 2021, Russia’s three biggest e-commerce players (AliExpress, Ozon and Wildberries) accounted for 34.3% of the market.
+In the first half of the financial year 2021, Russia’s three biggest e-commerce players (AliExpress, Ozon and Wildberries) accounted for 34.3% of the market.
 Now there are signs that the market leaders are growing their share still further.
-Ozon’s annual order frequency is up 61% compared to 2020, and revenue in Q4 was up 76% year-on-year.
+Ozon’s annual order frequency is up 61% compared to 2020, and revenue in Q4 was up 76% y/y.

 The total number of sellers using Ozon grew by 250% in FY2021, which the company attributed to the development of logistics and fulfilment centres as well as a growing variety of marketplace models.